tavgreen/reconstructing_images/README.md

-# generating images using Auto-Encoder
+# Image Generation using Auto-Encoder
 ## Description ##
 This project is about how to generate MNIST images using Auto Encoder from MNIST Image.
 Image generation can be useful for reconstructing poor quality image or improve existing image.